cilium/cilium/Documentation/operations/upgrade.rst

 * NodeExternalIP of the local node is now correctly included into the ``host`` :ref:`entity <Entities based>` (it used to belong to the world entity).

+* The scope of the ``policy_implementation_delay`` Prometheus metric has been expanded to cover the full interval from when a policy is first received from a cilium-agent, to when the policy has been applied to endpoints.
+In previous versions, ``policy_implementation_delay`` only covered the work done by the daemon subsystem to implement the policy.
+As a result, users may notice an expected increase in ``policy_implementation_delay`` after upgrading.

 Removed Options
 ~~~~~~~~~~~~~~~